Inputs

 Composables

 FormKit provides a few composables to help you access the form’s data and context.
-These are available to be imported from the @formkit/vue package:
+These are available to be imported from @formkit/react.

 useFormKitContext

-The useFormKitContext is a composable that returns the form’s context object as a vue Ref whenever it becomes available.
+The useFormKitContext composable returns the form’s context object whenever it becomes available.
+In Vue it is returned as a Ref; in React the hook returns the context object directly.
 This must be used in a component that is a child of a <FormKit> component (like the form).
 The first argument is an optional traversal path that allows you to navigate to any node within your form tree.
 The second argument is an optional effect callback that will be invoked whenever the context becomes available.

 my-form